gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 Before you request a withdrawal from your TSP savings, be sure to read the booklet [*Withdrawing Your TSP Account After Leaing Federal Service*](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).

-To request a full withdrawal of your TSP savings, complete  [Request for Full Withdrawal](https://www.tsp.gov/PDF/formspubs/tsp-70.pdf), *Form TSP-70*.
+To request a partial withdrawal from your TSP account, log into [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html) and click “Partial Withdrawal.”

-To request a partial withdrawal from your TSP account, complete  [Request for Partial Withdrawal When Separated](https://www.tsp.gov/PDF/formspubs/tsp-77.pdf), *Form TSP-77*.
+To request a full withdrawal of your TSP savings, [My Account: Withdrawals](https://www.tsp.gov/tsp/login.html) and click “Full Withdrawal.”

-We cannot process your withdrawal request unless your agency or service notifies us that you've separated from service and has provides the date of your separation.
-It usually takes up to 30 days after the actual date of your separation for this information to be submitted to us.
+We cannot process your withdrawal request unless your agency or service notifies us that you've separated from service and provides the date of your separation.
+It usually takes up to 30 days after the actual date of your separation for us to receive this information.

-## Transferring and rolling over your withdrawal
+## Transferring or rolling over your withdrawal

 After you leave federal service, you may be able to transfer or roll over all or part of your partitial or full withdrawal amount to an IRA or eligible employer plan.